About a decade ago, my parents turned 65 and went through the painful process of figuring out what to do about their Medicare coverage.

 President/CEO

 This is why I started Midwest Medicare.
 Our dedicated team of Certified Medicare Advisors are always ready to help navigate the challenging maze of Medicare.
-Licensed by the State and Certified
+Licensed by the CMS compliant Certified.
+We represent virtually every Medicare option available.
+We are truly a "One Stop Shop" for all your Medicare needs.

 Our mission is to educate you on the Medicare process and guide you to confidently find the right plan.
 No obligation appointments available and there is NEVER a fee.
 Our service is always 100% free.